dfirvault/CrowdStrike-AID-Timeliner/README.md

 A secure tool for quickly looking up CrowdStrike Agent IDs (AIDs) from hostnames and generating direct investigation links.

+This is version 0.1, just a simple timeliner, the next phase will have automated RTR functionality for extracting forensics evidence from the target.

 ## Features

 - 🔒 **Secure credential storage** using system keyring